chianti-atomic/ChiantiPy/docs/source/getting_started.rst

 First, Matplotlib requires a GUI backend and can be specified by the user in the matplotlibrc file.
 Matplotlib expects to find this file in  $HOME/.config/matplotlib, although it might require that you copy it to that directory.

-ChiantiPy also uses a set of GUI dialog widgets using PyQt4 or wxPython (for Python 2).
+ChiantiPy also uses a set of GUI dialog widget set.
 Selections can also be made via the command line.
 The user choice is specified in the $HOME/.chianti/chiantirc file if one has been copied there.
 Otherwise, the default GUI is to use the command line.
 A default chiantirc file is included with the distribution.

 In order for the ChiantiPy dialog widget to be used, a backend for them must be initiated.
-If you choose the same backend for matplotlib as for the ChiantiPy widgets, then running %matplotlib in an IPython or Jupyter session will do the trick.
+If you choose the same backend for matplotlib PyQt5 is best) as for the ChiantiPy widgets, then running %matplotlib in an IPython or Jupyter session will do the trick.
 In an interactive Python session, invoking a matplotlib command first should also do the trick.

 ::